gaultier/blog/body_of_work.md

 All in all, that was a very interesting social experience and a great insight on how business and developers think and (try to) evolve, and how to attempt to change the tech stack of an existing running application, which is a challenge any company wil face at a moment or another.
 And how we engineers have a professional duty to keep learning and adapting to this changing world.

-## CRNS Intern Software Engineer experimenting with Oculus Rift (VR) CNRS, Strasbourg, France; 2014
+## CRNS Intern Software Engineer experimenting with the Oculus Rift (VR) CNRS, Strasbourg, France; 2014

 My second internship (10 weeks), and perhaps the project I loved the most.
 This took place at an astronomy lab, I had the incredible privilege to have my office in the old library that was probably a few centuries old, filled with old books; the building was this 19th century observatory with a big park with beehouses...
 This will never be topped.